 But, whilst Plus500 have disrupted the CFD industry, it’s not necessarily for the good.
 Trading is a high risk, most people lose money.
 Just because you can do something, should you?

 I know that things that are bad for you are often enjoyable, this isn’t a debate about whether or not CFDs are good or bad.
 I have been in the CFD industry for 20 years and I think they are good, but then I have always dealt with professional clients, hedge funds, and traders who understand the risk.
 CFDs can be used to hedge portfolios, increase diversification, build a stake in a company without declaring it, making money when the markets fall by shorting stocks.

 The debate is more about who they are appropriate for, and CFDs are not appropriate for everyone.

 Should you trade CFDs with Plus500?
-If you are a sophisticated or experienced trader, I’m afraid not, in my mind it is a basic platform for basic traders, which isn’t necessarily a bad thing, or is it…
+If you are just getting started, yes they are a good enough choice.
+But if you are a sophisticated or experienced trader, I’m afraid not, in my mind, it is a basic platform for basic traders, which isn’t necessarily a bad thing, or is it…

 Plus500UK Ltd is authorized and regulated by the Financial Conduct Authority (FRN 509909)